 Zip shoulders the burden of knowing that the only way to end his suffering is to find a way to kill him: but can it be done?
 And what if his secret for eternal life should fall into the wrong hands?

-Zip is self-published by Mike Scrase, Bristol UK. © Mike Scrase 2023.
+Zip is published by Markosia in the United Kingdom. © Mike Scrase 2023.
 ISSN 2976-8721 (print) 2976-8721 (online).
 No similarity between the names, characters and institutions depicted in Zip with any real life names, persons, or institutions is intended.
 Any such similarities are purely coincidental.
-Printed in the UK by Stuart Lloyd Gould.
+Zip’s Kickstarter rewards are printed in the UK by Stuart Lloyd Gould.
+You can find our press kit here.